RagaMouniBatchu/d3-data-visualization/README.md

 **Justification:** A stacked area chart is perfect for showing how different categories (genres) contribute to a total over time.
 This visualization reveals both overall industry trends and shifting genre popularity across decades.

-### 4. Grocery Store Survey Dataset - Grouped Bar Chart
+### 4. Grocery Store Survey Dataset - Bubble Chart
 **File:** `grocerystoresurvey.csv`
-**Visualization Type:** Demographic Analysis Bar Chart **Description:** Analyzes average purchase amounts across age groups and store chains, providing consumer spending behavior insights.

-**Justification:** The grouped bar chart enables comparison of spending patterns across multiple dimensions (age groups and store chains).
-This multi-dimensional analysis reveals valuable market insights about customer demographics and retail chain positioning.
+**Visualization Type:** Bubble Chart
+**Description:** Visualizes individual customers as bubbles, with age on the x-axis, purchase amount on the y-axis, bubble size representing family size, and color representing store chain.

+**Justification:** A bubble chart allows for multi-dimensional analysis of individual customer behavior, revealing patterns in age, spending, family size, and store preference.
+This approach provides a more granular and insightful view than aggregated bar charts.

-### 5. Mutual Funds Dataset - Interactive Pie Chart
+### 5. Mutual Funds Dataset - Pie Chart with Outside Labels and Color Legend
 **File:** `mutualfunds.csv`
-**Visualization Type:** Interactive Pie Chart with Performance Metrics **Description:** Displays asset allocation across mutual fund categories with detailed performance information on hover.
+**Visualization Type:** Pie Chart with Outside Labels and Color Legend **Description:** Displays asset allocation across mutual fund categories.
+All category labels are outside the pie, connected with leader lines, and a color legend is provided for clarity.
+Interactive tooltips show detailed performance metrics on hover.

-**Justification:** A pie chart clearly shows proportional relationships and asset allocation percentages.
-The interactive tooltips provide detailed performance metrics, making it ideal for investment decision-making by showing both allocation and historical returns.
+**Justification:** The improved pie chart ensures all labels are readable and categories are clearly explained, making it ideal for showing proportional relationships.
+Leader lines and a color legend enhance clarity and accessibility.

 ## Technical Implementation